Grant Guidelines and Focus Areas

 - JWF considers organizations for funding on a year-to-year basis.
 Previous funding does not guarantee continued funding.

-- The minimum grant award for domestic organizations (within the United States) is $7,500 and for international organizations is $5,000.
-There is no maximum grant award but at present our grants generally range from the minimums to $25,000.
+- NEW: The minimum grant award for domestic organizations (within the United States) and international organizations is $10,000.
+There is no maximum grant amount.

 - Domestic organizations (within the United States) have no restriction on the number of Letters of Intent they may submit each year as long as they are for distinctly different programs.
 International organizations (outside of the United States) are eligible to submit one Letter of Intent per year.